-Let’s get to know all the terminologies and how to bend Magento configurable product inventory in your store benefits!
+So in this article, we will help you get to know all the terminologies and how to bend Magento’s configurable product inventory for your store benefits!

 Magento 2 Configurable Product Advanced Inventory